vespperhq/vespper/README.md

 - **Slack**: community support.
 Click [here](https://vespper.com/#community) to join.
 - **Privately**: contact at support@vespper.com

-## Contributing to Merlinn ⛑️
+## Contributing to Vespper ⛑️

-If you're interested in contributing to Merlinn, checkout our [`CONTRIBUTING.md`](https://github.com/vespper/vespper/blob/main/CONTRIBUTING.md) file 💫 🧙‍♂️
+If you're interested in contributing to Vespper, checkout our [`CONTRIBUTING.md`](https://github.com/vespper/vespper/blob/main/CONTRIBUTING.md) file 💫 🧙‍♂️

 ## Troubleshooting ⚒️

-If you encounter any problems/errors/issues with Merlinn, checkout our [troubleshooting guide](https://github.com/vespper/vespper/tree/main/TROUBLESHOOTING.md).
+If you encounter any problems/errors/issues with Vespper, checkout our [troubleshooting guide](https://github.com/vespper/vespper/tree/main/TROUBLESHOOTING.md).
 We try to update it regularly, and fix some of the urgent problems there as soon as possible.

 Moreover, feel free to reach out to us at our [support channels](#support-and-feedback-️).

 ## Telemetry 🔢

-By default, Merlinn automatically sends basic usage statistics from self-hosted instances to our server via PostHog.
+By default, Vespper automatically sends basic usage statistics from self-hosted instances to our server via PostHog.

 This allows us to:

-- Understand how Merlinn is used so we can improve it.
+- Understand how Vespper is used so we can improve it.
 - Track overall usage for internal purposes and external reporting, such as for fundraising.

 Rest assured, the data collected is not shared with third parties and does not include any sensitive information.
 We aim to be transparent, and you can review the specific data we collect [here](https://github.com/vespper/vespper/blob/main/services/api/src/telemetry/listener.ts).